 In line with our positive approach to Physical Education, Health and School Sport, we offer a range of extra-curricular clubs including a Change 4 Life breakfast club and after school club, Football, Gymnastics, Dance, Netball and Basketball (to name but a few).
 Through engaging in these clubs children are given further opportunities to develop their Physical Education and personal development by taking part in Intra-School and Inter-School competitions.
 We encourage all parents and carers to embrace our positive approach to Physical Education, Health and School Sport as part of the overarching ethos of our school.

 Physical Education is a ‘non-core’ subject, as stated in the 2014 National Curriculum.
-Each year, children are offered the chance to take part in a range of games, gymnastics, dance and athletic activities with their progress being assessed again the national curriculum non-core skills passport.
+Each year, children are offered the chance to take part in a range of games, gymnastics, dance and athletic activities with their progress being assessed against the National Curriculum.
 Children’s successes will regularly be shared on the School Sport website and through regular communication with parents.